Contract of Carriage

 (III) the conditions for the Carrier’s Transportation and other applicable regulations which are an integral part of this agreement (and which are at the disposal of the requesting parties at the Carrier’s offices), except in case of transportation from a place in the United States of America, Canada, Asia, Europe, Central and South America or towards any place outside these countries, cases where the fares in force in said countries shall be applicable.

 (IV) the applicable legal provisions in each particular case.

 2.1 RATE LIABILITY AND PUBLIC INSPECTION REGIME

-All effective fares for the Contracting Party of which the Carrier is a part as well as all the publications regarding the fares that have been prepared but are not effective yet, are found electronically in the reservation system available to the public at the Carrier’s ticket offices and at the different airports where the Carrier operates.
+All effective fares for the Contracting Party of which the Carrier is a part as well as all the publications regarding the fares that have been prepared but are not yet effective, are found electronically in the reservation system available to the public at the Carrier’s ticket offices and at the different airports where the Carrier operates.
 These fares may be checked by any person who may request it and without it being necessary to provide any reason to do it, as long as such person presents a purchase receipt.
-The Carrier’s personnel on duty at such offices shall facilitate the revision of the referred fares when they are requested to do so.
+The Carrier’s personnel on duty at such offices shall facilitate review of the referred fares when they are requested to do so.

 3. ABOUT THE TICKET